My Testimony of Confession, Repentance, and Restitution

-When I had backslidden and became a new age spiritual teacher (teaching on oneness, Christ consciousness, and spiritual awakening), I was deeply deceived by Satan, and as a result, I deceived others too by my writings, counsel, and books for years.
+When I had backslidden and become a New Age spiritual teacher (teaching on oneness, Christ consciousness, and spiritual awakening), I was deeply deceived by Satan.
+As a result, I deceived others, too, through my writings, counsel, and books for years.

-I had to publicly confess and repent on my previous Facebook and Instagram profiles and my website.
+I had to publicly confess and repent on my previous Facebook and Instagram profiles and my website for my former deception.
 And I had to email all my subscribers and repent and tell them I was now born again, had been deceived, and all I taught was a lie, and that Jesus had saved me.
-It was not easy.
-I had a large following.
+It was not easy because I had a large following.

-I had to refund the coaching clients I had at the time, the large sums of money they had paid for me for a year of coaching services, because I had to stop the spiritual coaching I was doing.
+I had to refund the coaching clients I had at the time the large sums of money they had paid me for a year of coaching services.
+This is because I had to stop the spiritual coaching I was doing.

-I deleted all the hundreds of articles I had written on my website for years because it was all deception and later started using it to preach the gospel till today.
+I deleted all the hundreds of articles I had written on my website for years because it was all deception.
+Later, I started using my website to preach the gospel till today.

-Then Jesus showed me the truth about modesty soon after, and I had to get rid of all my old indecent clothes, adornments, and makeup and was left with an empty wardrobe.
+Then Jesus showed me the truth about modesty soon after.
+I had to get rid of all my old indecent clothes, adornments, and makeup.
+I was left with an almost empty wardrobe and had to borrow clothes.
 Friends, it was a year of serious consecration and losing everything I had and thought I was.

-I also deleted my old Instagram and Facebook accounts, as I had to separate myself from my former life and contacts, and stayed off social media largely for almost a year and then started sharing my testimony on some YouTube channels a year later.
+I deleted my old Instagram and Facebook accounts, as I had to separate myself from my former life and contacts.
+I stayed off social media for almost a year as I focused on my walk with God.
+I then started sharing my testimony on some YouTube channels a year later, in 2024.

-I suffered losses and consequences for my sin, including income, friends, and popularity.
-I lost everything, and on top of that, the great sorrow and torment over my deception and the fact that I was heading to hell.
+Because of my sin, I suffered many losses and consequences, including income, friends, and popularity.
+I lost everything.
+On top of that, I felt great sorrow and torment over my deception and the fact that I was heading to hell.
 It was not easy.

-I had to fast and pray seriously for months, crying out to the Lord for repentance and deliverance from the strong demons I had allowed into my life.
-I was alone with no Christian friends at all as I was coming from another world.
+The Holy Spirit led me to fast and pray seriously for months.
+It was a time of crying out to the Lord in repentance and for deliverance from the strong demons I had allowed into my life.
+I was alone with no Christian friends at all and no church, as I was coming from another world.
 I only had one family member I used to talk to about my walk, an in-law.

 There is no private sin.
 Sin has a three-way effect.

 When we sin, we not only sin against God but also against ourselves and other people.
 And if we are spreading our sins to others and influencing people in a public manner, we cannot just repent to God alone.
-We must confess to the people we have wronged.
+We must confess to the people we have wronged and make restitution to them.
 That is the penalty for sin.
 It has consequences.
 That’s why we must be very careful how we live because we are responsible for other people who are affected by our actions in God’s eyes.

 Sin has a three-way effect.
 It affects God, others, and ourselves, and therefore, repentance must also touch on all three parties.
 You can’t hurt others and confess to God only.
 Restitution (making amends) is part of repentance.